 Investing in Early Childhood Education

 Our children’s first steps toward a healthy, happy future happen well before they learn to walk.
-Early childhood education plays a vital role in shaping a child’s future.
-Rich interactions with adults and other children help create a highly coordinated, integrated, and resilient brain, but chronic stress early in life can lead to lifelong struggles with behavior and learning.
+Early childhood education plays a vital role in shaping a child’s future, and robust support services provide children and their caregivers access to the healthcare, nutrition, and enrichment activities they need to thrive.

 Understanding the Need